 Originally run as the Prix des Sablons, the name was changed in 1949 to honour the memory of the Marquis de Ganay, the former president of the Société d'Encouragement.
 Created in 1889, the race was initially run over 1 mile 2 furlongs, a distance maintained until 1970, except for the 1944 and 1945 editions which were held at Maisons-Laffitte over 1 mile 2½ furlongs.
 The race was not held between 1915 and 1918.
 There is one recorded dead-heat, which occurred in 1943 between Arcot and Tornado.
 In 1959, the first two finishers were both disqualified: Balbo was demoted for interfering with another horse while entering the home straight, and Malefaim, who came in second, was demoted for boxing in two others horses on the rails.
 Chief, who finished third, was ultimately declared the winner.
-The race record (over 1 mile 2 furlongs) of 2 minutes 3.84 seconds was set by Tanerko in 1957; while the record for the 1 mile 2½ furlong version of the event was set at 2 minutes 8.6 seconds by Caro in 1971.
-In 2013, the race will be run for the 121st time.
+The race record (over 1 mile 2 furlongs) of 2 minutes 3.84 seconds was set by Tanerko in 1957; while the record for the 1 mile 2½ furlong version of the event was set at 2 minutes 7.29 seconds by Planteur in 2011.
+In 2014, the race will be run for the 122nd time.

 Jean de Ganay (1862-1948).